cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 <img class="position-relative mx-auto rounded w-100 shadow-lg" src="https://personal-blog-assets.s3.amazonaws.com/DependabotPullRequests.png" />

-This is an exmaple of what you'll see when you view the Dependabot pull requests in GitHub.
+This is an example of what you'll see when you view the Dependabot pull requests in GitHub.

 One thing you'll notice is we have some nice labels showing that each one of